-- detection of a statistically significant increase in chloride concentrations where such concentrations may threaten to exceed the CA DHS "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - 2) detection of a statistically significant increase in VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC at the well(s) in question and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards.
+- detection of a statistically significant increase in chloride concentrations where such concentrations may threaten to exceed the DDW "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - 2) detection of a statistically significant increase in VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC at the well(s) in question and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards.

-STAGE 3: >25% to 35% - Mandatory
+STAGE 3 Triggers: >25% to 35% Water Supply Shortage

 Stage 3 conservation measures may be called for due to malfunction or failure of all or portions of the water system that reduces supplies by greater than 25% on a daily, peak seasonal or annual basis.
+It also may be called due to prolonged drought conditions that result in legislation, rules or ordinances enacted by the State of California and/or the County of Monterey.

-- detection of an increase in chloride concentrations where such concentrations are expected to exceed the CA DHS "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - detection of VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or when gross reduced well production of up to 25% is necessary to maintain adequate water quality.
+- 1) detection of an increase in chloride concentrations where such concentrations are expected to exceed the DDW "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - detection of VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or when gross reduced well production of up to 25% is necessary to maintain adequate water quality.

-STAGE 4: >35% to 50% - Mandatory
+STAGE 4 Triggers: >35% to 50% Water Supply Shortage

 Stage 4 conservation measures may be called for due to malfunction or failure of all or portions of the water system that reduces supplies by greater than 35% on a daily, peak seasonal or annual basis.
+It also may be called due to prolonged drought conditions that result in legislation, rules or ordinances enacted by the State of California and/or the County of Monterey.

-- detection of an increase in chloride concentrations where such concentrations are expected to exceed the CA DHS "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - detection of VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or gross reduced well production of up to 35% is necessary to maintain adequate water quality.
+- 1) detection of an increase in chloride concentrations where such concentrations are expected to exceed the DDW "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - detection of VOC concentrations, but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or gross reduced well production of up to 35% is necessary to maintain adequate water quality.

-STAGE 5: >50% - Mandatory
+STAGE 5 Triggers: >50% Water Supply Shortage

 Stage 5 conservation measures may be called for due to in malfunction or failure of all or portions of the water system that reduces supplies by 50 % or more on a daily, peak seasonal or annual basis.
+It also may be called due to prolonged drought conditions that result in legislation, rules or ordinances enacted by the State of California and/or the County of Monterey.

-- 1) detection of an increase in chloride concentrations where such concentrations are expected to exceed the short term primary drinking water standard of 600 mg/l at the well(s) in question, or - 2) detection of VOC concentrations but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and /or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or gross reduced well production of over 50% is necessary to maintain adequate water quality.
+1) detection of an increase in chloride concentrations where such concentrations are expected to exceed the short term primary drinking water standard of 600 mg/l at

+- the well(s) in question, or - detection of VOC concentrations but where such concentrations do not threaten to exceed the primary drinking water MCL for each VOC, and /or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards, and/or gross reduced well production of over 50% is necessary to maintain adequate water quality.